Welcome to today's edition of the Rush 24-7 podcast.

 Why is the American presence harmful to the resistance, quote unquote?

-One, by allowing the American forces to form the forces of the National Guard to reinforce them and enable them to undertake military operations against the resistance.
+One, by allowing the American forces to form the forces of the National Guard, to reinforce them and enable them to undertake military operations against the resistance.

-You gotta train them.
+You got to train them.

 Zarkawi's document indicates not only have we been doing it, we are doing it, and they are succeeding.